Bang2hen1iu/Bang2hen1iu.github.io/_pages/about.md

 I am currently a Postdoctoral Fellow in the Department of Computer Science, City University of Hong Kong (CityU), co-supervised by Professor [Dapeng Oliver Wu](https://www.cs.cityu.edu.hk/~dapengwu/) (IEEE Fellow) and Associate Professor [Junhui Hou](https://sites.google.com/site/junhuihoushomepage/).
 Before that, I received my Ph.D. from the School of Computer Science and Engineering, South China University of Technology, co-supervised by Professor [Xuemiao Xu](https://www2.scut.edu.cn/cs/2017/0629/c22284a328094/page.htm) and Associate Professor [Shengfeng He](https://shengfenghe.github.io/index).

 My research interests include 3D understanding, reconstruction, and generation, as well as transfer learning.
-Currently, I am particularly interested in leveraging 2D foundation models to enhance 3D perception in the natural world.
+Currently, I am particularly interested in developing advanced 3D generative models for diverse and high-fidelity 3D content generation.

 # 🔥 News
 <span class='anchor' id='-news'></span>
+* 2025-07: Our project *GenPoly* for generalizable 3D shape generation is accepted by IEEE Transactions on Machine Intelligence and Pattern Analysis (TPAMI).
 * 2025-06: Three papers are accepted by ICCV 2025.
 * 2025-05: Our *GaussianPrompter* is accepted by IEEE Transactions on Machine Intelligence and Pattern Analysis (TPAMI).
 * 2025-03: One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).